 For over ten years, piracy has represented a high concern for security along the African coastline.
 The most reported case is that of Somali pirates.
 However, countries like Nigeria and Cameroon are also highly impacted by the piracy threat in their territorial and nearby waters.
 In the last three months, national coastguards and polices reported numerous vandalizing attacks, robberies and kidnappings conducted on small vessels.

-Piracy in the area is also used for transnational organized crime operations.
-The Gulf of Guinea is primarily known for its opioid smuggling network.
+Piracy in the Gulf of Guinea is also used for transnational organized crime operations and mainly as an opioid smuggling network.
 In 2018, the amount of tramadol seized in the ports of Nigeria reached 150 tons.
 The region is accounting for three quarters of all tramadol seized globally.
 Wildlife and forestry products are also being trafficked.
 These include ivory, pangolin scales and rosewood.
 Piracy in the area represents a consequence of inefficient governance, weak security forces, illegal activities on land, as well as poverty.
 While most of the administrations are concerned with the more urgent threat of terrorism and radicalization, maritime threats do not receive much attention.

 In the last few years, Nigeria-based criminals have become notorious across the continent.
 Along the coast of Benin, Togo and Cameroon, Nigerian pirates continue to attack seafarers and their vessels.
 Given that the world’s primary maritime routes encircle Africa, frequent attacks could put in peril the economy of countries surrounding the Gulf of Guinea.
 Concerned for the security of their shipments, other countries and companies might avoid trade routes crossing the gulf.
 In these countries the ports represent a great source of revenue, thus illegal activity and low security causes decreases in trading profits.
 In ports such as Cotonou, collected profits represent over 40% from Benin’s annual revenues.
 According to the African Union, the Gulf of Guinea experiences one pirate attack weekly, causing a 4.1 percent annual decrease in shipments.